 I’d love to give you guys a few quick versus questions before we wrap up.
 To kick it off, who would you prefer to have as a brother: Big Pete or Little Pete?

 Andrew: It’s gotta be Little Pete for me.
-I had a younger brother so I guess I always identified with Big Pete.
+I have a younger brother so I guess I always identified with Big Pete.

 Joey: Big Pete.
 Such a complicated, quirky character.
 I guess we’re going to have to do this versus now aren’t we?